4. Registration and fees

 Criminal record check and vulnerable sector check

 You should also be aware that some professions and licencing boards have a criminal record check provision to ensure suitability for you to practice in the profession.
 Accordingly, it is recommended that if you have a criminal record, to contact the appropriate professional association or licencing agency prior to starting your college studies.
-The costs associated with the provision of the criminal record check are to be borne by you.

 Medical requirements and placements